iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Geometry/Convex Sets Projection Obtuse Angle Theorem.md

 ---
 ### **Obtuse Angle Projection**

-> For any closed, convex, non-empty set $Q$ in the finite Eulidean space, the projection (it's a singleton set) of any points on to the set to the point itself make an abstuse angle with all the other points in the set $Q$.
+> For any closed, convex, non-empty set $Q$ in the finite Euclidean space, the projection (it's a singleton set) of any points on to the set to the point itself make an obtuse angle with all the other points in the set $Q$.
 Mathematically:
 > $$
 > \begin{aligned}
 >     \forall y \;\exists z: \{z\} &= \underset{Q}{\text{proj}}(y)